8 Best Overwater Bungalows in Bora Bora: Pros and Cons

 The bungalows

-No mere panel, this is a big window through which you can easily observe fish and turtles swimming in the tranquil turquoise waters below the bungalow.
+No mere panel, it’s a full-on underwater window through which you can easily observe fish and turtles swimming in the tranquil turquoise waters below.

 To infinity